tolysz/hans-pcap/README.md

 Network ethernet device for HaNS [hans-2.4](https://github.com/GaloisInc/HaNS), which can tap into a real ethernet interface, all using pcap library and preform raw packet reads & writes.
-It is using ghc 7.8, thus the high dependencies.
 This is a very naive implementation, however not much more can be squeezed from PCAP.
 Top run requires: root - all because we need to use PCAP